HBM/node-jet/doc/daemon.markdown

 -  `options.tcpPort`: The listening port for the "trivial" message protocol
 -  `options.wsPort`: The listening port for WebSocket protocol
--  `options.server`: An existing (http) server to hook onto providing WebSocket protocol
+-  `options.server`: An existing (http or https) server to hook onto providing WebSocket protocol

 `options.wsPort` and `options.server` must not be used simultaneously.
 `options.tcpPort` and `options.wsPort`/`options.server` can both be defined to